pitt500/OnlineStoreTCA/README.md

 ```
 This transformation will be really useful when we combine multiple reducers to build a more complex component.

+#### Combine

-* **Combine**: Combine operator will combine many reducers into a single one by running each one on state in order, and merging all of the effects.
+Combine operator will combine many reducers into a single one by running each one on state in order, and merging all of the effects.
 ```swift
 static let reducer = Reducer<
     State, Action, Environment